 Nestled in the Blue Mountains, Jamaica’s first UNESCO World Heritage Site, this beautiful botanical garden is named for its cinchona trees which were first planted in 1868.
 Cinchona trees are used to make quinine, a medicine used in the treatment of malaria, the serious mosquito-borne illness which has been eradicated from Jamaica since 1965.
 Located at between 4500 and 5500 feet above sea level, Cinchona Botanical Gardens boasts the record of Highest Botanical Garden in the Western Hemisphere.
 For these reasons, Cinchona has long been on my Jamaican bucket list but visits require either a 4×4 or hiking with an experienced guide.
 As such, I finally accomplished the trek with the illustrious company of Trekkers Adventures JA.
 Here’s how this adventure went + why you should visit!

 The best adventures are spontaneous ones.
 With summer coming to a close and finally having a mutual day-off with my partner, we decided that a river trip was a must.
 Deciding on Tapioca was easy because they answered the phone on my first try, and pleasantly confirmed that walk-ins were indeed welcome!
 Even better, Tapioca was super easy to find along the Junction main road (A3) in St. Mary.
-Here’s how this adventure went + why you should add Tapioca Getaway to your Jamaican bucket list.
+Here’s how this adventure went + why you should add the Tapioca Village Retreat to your Jamaican bucket list.

 As a proud native of Kingston, Jamaica, I’m always happy to show off my city.
 This diverse city is the capital of Jamaica, and boasts a rich vibrant culture- home to the best of the island’s music, art, food, sports and cultural events.
 Kingston city is closely intertwined with the parish of St. Andrew, and boasts unbridled natural beauty in its three suburban city limits.
 Tucked away in the city’s sublime suburbs of Stony Hill lies Alpinia– an affordable one bedroom apartment and Kingston’s newest Airbnb.
 Here’s why you should book Alpinia on your next visit to Kingston, Jamaica.